 Visit the two largest cities in Turkey in addition to its most beloved desert getaway!
 Over the course of this 7-day itinerary for backpacking around Turkey, you’ll see Istanbul, Ankara, and Cappadocia.

-Spend 2-3 days exploring eclectic Istanbul, which is one of the most interesting cities in the world.
+Spend 2-3 days exploring the eclectic areas of Istanbul, which is one of the most interesting cities in the world.
 Stare in awe at the Hagia Sophia, wander around the Grand Bazaar, and then head north along the Bosphorus for a real taste of local Istanbul.
-There are so many epic Airbnbs in Istanbul to choose from that won’t break the bank.

 Wrapping up Istanbul, grab a bus or high-speed train to Ankara.
 This is Turkey’s federal capital and quite different from Istanbul in many ways.
 Spend a day exploring the city and be sure to note all the differences: its flavors, its people, their daily lives, and so on.